russelldesilva/ID_S10203242_RusselldeSilva_Assg2_website/ID_S10203242_RusselldeSilva_Assg2_website/README.md

 ## Testing

 1. gothere.sg API:
-    1.1 When script is embeded into html document, an error occurs. ("A parser-blocking, cross site (i.e. different eTLD+1) script, <URL>, is invoked via document.write.
+    1.1 Problem: When script is embeded into html document, an error occurs. ("A parser-blocking, cross site (i.e. different eTLD+1) script, <URL>, is invoked via document.write.
 The network request for this script MAY be blocked by the browser in this or a future page load due to poor network connectivity.
 If blocked in this page load, it will be confirmed in a subsequent console message.
 See <URL> for more details.")
+    1.1.1 Solution: This error only applies to networks with poor connectivity (2G netowrks and below).
+Since Singaporeans mostly use 3G or 4G, this should only a affect a small group of people.

 2. LTA DataMall API:
     2.1 Problem: I added a button with type = "submit".
 On click, the JS code would run for a split second before resetting to what it was before the click as submit buttons clear the form after submission.